Our attorneys and DOJ-accredited representatives assist with a variety of immigration related concerns, including:

 If you have experienced the trauma of domestic abuse, sexual assault or other violent crimes, we are here to support you with the care and resources you need to find healing and move forward.
 You might also be eligible for certain immigration benefits.

-Please note: Due to COVID-19, all consultations will be conducted by phone until further notice.
+Please note: Post-pandemic, all consultations will be conducted by phone until further notice.

 Our team holds phone consultations during the following hours:

 Initial consultations are $30, and $50 for asylum cases.
 Certain individuals living in Illinois qualify for FREE a consultation.

 For scheduling and appointments, please contact our team at (773) 231-7884 or by email at email@example.com.

 We also offer a free 12-week course in both English and Spanish to help individuals prepare for and succeed in their naturalization exams and interviews, including topics in US history and civics, and reading and writing.

 Check out our list of volunteer positions with our programs — including virtual opportunities to get involved.